mdc2002/LSE-Annual-Datathon-2022/README.md

 A two-day datathon hosted by LSE's Data Science Society.

-The goal was to come up with the best solution to reduce employee churn at a company, by implementing machine learning classification algorithms
+The goal was to come up with the best solution to reduce employee churn at a company, by implementing machine learning classification algorithms.